giterlizzi/perl-URI-PackageURL/README.md

 - less than 5.00
 ```

 ## Install

 Using Makefile.PL:

-To install `URI::PackageURL` distribution, run the following commands.
+To install `URI-PackageURL` distribution, run the following commands.

     perl Makefile.PL
     make